Roger Frampton: Biography

 In 1980 he performed with the Bruce Cale Quartet with Dale Barlow (saxes) Bruce Cale (bass) and Phil Treloar (drums).
 Two live concerts by this group have been recorded, The Bruce Cale Quartet Live (Adelaide concert) and On Fire - The Sydney Concert.
 These recordings feature some of the best examples of Frampton's work as a pianist, saxophonist and composer.

 In the late 1980s and during the 1990s, Frampton performed to critical acclaim with Ten Part Invention (touring Russia with that band), the trio The Engine Room with John Pochée and Steve Elphick, and with renowned US jazz musicians such as Don Rader, Steve Lacy and Lee Konitz.
 His work during this period, as a pianist, saxophonist and composer, has been extensively recorded, with a number of releases available on the Tall Poppies and ABC Classics labels.
 In 1991 he was awarded an APRA Award for jazz composition.

-He was diagnosed with a brain tumour in 1999, but nevertheless continued to perform with various ensembles, and was awarded a Doctorate of Creative Arts from Wollongong University in 1999 for his thesis exploring co-relations between his own composition and improvisation.
+He was diagnosed with a brain tumour in 1999, but nevertheless continued to perform with various ensembles, and was awarded a Doctorate of Creative Arts from Wollongong University in 1999 for his thesis exploring co-relations between his composition and improvisation.

 He participated in the 1999 Wangaratta Festival of Jazz, performing a concert of his own music with Ten Part Invention.
 Frampton died at home in January 2000 and was survived by his daughter Emily and partner Sherylene Robinson.